ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Custom
 ```

-As we are creating an EVM subnet, we can accept the default `Subnet EVM`.
+As we are creating an EVM subnet, we can accept the default `SubnetEVM`.
 Next, we are asked for a Chain ID.
 You should provide your own ID.
+Check [chainlist.org](https://chainlist.org/) to see if the value you'd like is already in use.

 ```bash
 ✔ SubnetEVM